7.12. R Data Frames Cheat Sheet#

 Importing data#

 Use read_csv to read data into a Tibble data frame.
 A tibble is a modified version of R’s standard data.frame type, but designed to be more consistent and reliable.
+By default, text of dates in YYYY-MM-DD format will be automatically interpreted as dates.

-data <- read_csv("people.csv")
+data <- read_csv("participants.csv")

 data